Dynamic-Aryan/react-project-1/README.md

 # react-project-1

-Don't look at main branch ,,i created 2 new branches ,,you can see their code
+"Don't focus on the main branch; I've created two new branches.
+You can review their code instead."